MicrosoftDocs/windows-powershell-docs/docset/windows/dnsclient/Set-DnsClientServerAddress.md

 ### -ThrottleLimit
 Specifies the maximum number of concurrent operations that can be established to run the cmdlet.
-If you omit this parameter or enter value of `0`, then Windows PowerShell® calculates an optimum throttle limit for the cmdlet based on the number of CIM cmdlets that are running on the computer.
+If you omit this parameter or enter a value of `0`, then Windows PowerShell® calculates an optimum throttle limit for the cmdlet based on the number of CIM cmdlets running on the computer.
-The throttle limit applies only to the current cmdlet, not to the session or to the computer.
+The throttle limit applies only to the current cmdlet, not to the session or the computer.

 ```yaml
 Type: Int32